 This provides an opportunity to check that information is not contradictory or incomplete.
 Open references or references ‘to whom it may concern’ are not accepted.
 As the head teacher/principal is in receipt of any allegations and confidential information about staff, it is good practice to check that references are provided by the head teacher or principal.

 Where applicants have worked with children, either in a paid role or volunteer basis, the current or most recent employer will be asked about all substantiated safeguarding allegations and disciplinary procedures that employers are legally permitted to release.
-In line with OFSTED best practice, we endeavour to gain all school references from headteachers/principals.
+In line with OFSTED best practice, we endeavour to gain all school references from headteachers/principals or those that have line management of the candidate.
 Regardless of the content of the written references provided, or who provided it, these are all followed up with a telephone call to the head teacher/principal, again as per OFSTED best practice.
 If head teachers/directors insist on delegating this, confirmation is sought that the head teacher/director has been directly consulted.

 For overseas applicants and staff who have lived or worked outside the UK, additional checks will be made, such as obtaining certificates of good conduct from relevant embassies or police forces.
 We will follow the guidance as laid out in ‘Keeping Children Safe in Education’ Paragraphs 156-157.